Secure Mobile Applications for Corporate Travelers, 10-R8244

 Inclusive Dates: 07/11/11 – 10/11/12

 Background — Southwest Research Institute and its clients are seeing a surge in employee use of personal mobile devices for company business.
 Smartphones and tablets raise new security issues because they are often owned by employees and contain a mixture of personal and company information.
-The prevalence of this trend is illustrated by a new term coined to describe it: BYOD, for bring your own device.
+The prevalence of this trend is illustrated in the fact that a new term has been coined to describe it: BYOD, for Bring Your Own Device.
 Small mobile devices are more likely to be lost or stolen, exposing sensitive company and client data.
 Malware risks are amplified because mobile devices connect to the Internet directly rather than from behind corporate firewalls and intrusion protection systems.
 Safeguarding mobile devices will require developing innovative security technologies that address these new usage patterns and device characteristics.

 Approach — This project addressed multiple aspects of mobile device security, with a focus on the following areas:

 - Data protection and user authentication utilizing device sensors

 - Mobile device management systems trade space analysis

 The approach combined web research, literature reviews, interviews with

 commercial companies, in-house testing of mobile device management systems,

 developing internal mobile apps for research and testing purposes, and